AxotZero/IGS--GCN/README.md

 ## Data
 Data are the assets of IGS which is private.

-They are 2D data which columns represent each features and rows represent behavior at some time.
+They are 2D data which columns represent each features and rows represent behavior at specific time.

 ## Model Overview and architecture